lizbethp/516X-Digital_Acre/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86243647/144943104-c56ffc62-86b0-4206-b947-431fa0ca4146.PNG">
 </p>

+### FAIR Principles and Motivation
+I have performed that workflow using other tools such as Excel and Minitab, but I felt motivated to create a script because of several advantages.
+A simple one is that a scrip (if made correctly) keeps up with changes in data.
+This is really necessary for this project since data is still being generated.
+When analyzing the data in python, intermediate steps are saved and open the possibility of using these values for other analysis/ approaches.
+By saving this analysis and recording how they were produced, the approaches are being recorded, and if a different approach is chosen, the previous one will not be forgotten.
+Lastly, it facilitates the reproducibility of the analysis.
+This project will be repeated next year, and it is essential to generate the same data and analysis as this year.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/lizbethp/516X-Digital_Acre/edit/main/README.md) to maintain and preview the content for your website in Markdown files.